-Van Gaal recalls Steven Bergwijn to Netherlands squad
+Steven Bergwijn recalled to Netherlands squad

 Van Gaal also called up two uncapped defenders — Tyrell Malacia of Feyenoord and Devyne Rensch of Ajax.

-The match against Norway will be the first in charge for Van Gaal, who came out of retirement to take charge of the Dutch national team for the third time.
+The match against Norway will be the first in charge for Van Gaal, who came out of retirement to take over the Dutch national team for the third time.
 He led the Netherlands to the semifinals of the 2014 World Cup in Brazil.

 Van Gaal replaced Frank de Boer, who quit after the Netherlands was eliminated from the European Championship in the round of 16 by the Czech Republic.